advancedtelematic/quickcheck-state-machine/README.md

 Just 2 /= Just 1
 ```

-Clearly, if we increment a mutable reference in parallel we can end up with a
+As we can see above, a mutable reference is first created, and then in
+parallel (concurrently) we do two increments of said reference, and finally we
+read the value `1` while the model expects `2`.

+Recall that incrementing is implemented by first reading the reference and
+then writing it, if two such actions are interleaved then one of the writes
+might end up overwriting the other ones -- creating the race condition.

-race condition.
-We shall come back to this example below, but if your are
+We shall come back to this example below, but if your are impatient you can
-impatient you can find the full source
+find the full source
 code
 [here](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/MutableReference.hs).